Join the fun! Located in the Magic Mountain area in South Idaho

 Forms and information

-Each camper will need a Registration Form and a Medical Form.
+Each camper will need a Camper Registration Form and a Medical Form.
 These can be emailed to campwoteki@gmail.com

 The supply list will help determine what to pack.
 The camper expectations form gives you information on what your child can expect.